Kong/kongponents/docs/components/input.md

 }
 ```

-KInput transparently binds to events:
+KInput allows you to listen to DOM events:

 <KComponent :data="{ myInput: 'hello' }" v-slot="{ data }">
   <div>